otorain/table_inspector/README.md

 ![TableInspect scan table](/img/table_inspector_scan_table_3.png)

-It will print the scheme of table and indexes.
+This will print the scheme of table and indexes.
-(If the table content is too long, It may be printed messy.
-You can adjust the scaling of the terminal window to fix it.
-Alternatively, you can use `TableInspector.scan(User, :name)` to print a specific column)
+If the table content is too long and appears messy, you can adjust the scaling of the terminal window or use the `TableInspector.scan(User, :name)` syntax to print a specific column.

-Or you can use `TableInspector.ascan` to print more colorful table(`ascan` means `awesome scan`) :
+Alternatively, you can use `TableInspector.ascan` to print a more colorful table(`ascan` means `awesome scan`) :
 ```ruby
 TableInspector.ascan User
 ```